ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

 ### 1.7 [fragments→codes.csv](./fragments→codes.csv)

+- **Description**

+    The file lists every instance where a fragment was associated with one or more codes.
+    Each row corresponds to a **single encoding action**: a fragment linked to at least one assigned code.
+This detailed representation allows:

+    * Track the coding density of fragments
+    * Inspect the overlap and distribution of conceptual patterns
+    * Support quantitative analyses

+    ` It is the relational backbone connecting fragments → codes → themes.`

 - **Purpose**

     This file provides the *explicit mapping* between architectural fragments (`fragments_used.csv`) and the codes generated during open coding (`codes.csv`).
 Because thematic analysis involves a many-to-many relationship — where:

     * One fragment may receive multiple codes, and
     * One code may apply to multiple fragments

-— this mapping file ensures full **bidirectional traceability** across all analytical layers.
+    This mapping file ensures full **bidirectional traceability** across all analytical layers.
 It is essential for validating the coding process and for enabling independent reproduction of the analysis.

-- **Description**

-The file lists every instance where a fragment was associated with one or more codes.
-Each row corresponds to a **single coding action**: one fragment linked to one assigned code.
-This fine-grained representation makes it possible to:

-* Track the coding density of fragments
-* Inspect the overlap and distribution of conceptual patterns
-* Analyze consistency across coders
-* Support quantitative analyses (e.g., code frequency, co-occurrence networks)

-It is the relational backbone connecting raw data → codes → themes.

 - **Column Definitions**